Sv443/WHDL/README.md

 - This feature is disabled by default, because script file extensions are not included in `.env.template`'s `ALLOWED_FILE_PATTERNS`.
 - Only files ending in `.bat`, `.cmd` and `.sh` will be callable, even if other extensions are added to `ALLOWED_FILE_PATTERNS`.
+- Tokens are specified in the semicolon-separated `TOKENS` environment variable (in `.env`).
+- Relative paths will be resolved based on the process working directory.

 <br><br>